lablup/beps/drafts/BEP-1008-RBAC.md

-    entity_id UUID NOT NULL,          -- Specific entity ID operation VARCHAR(32) NOT NULL,   -- 'read', 'update', 'delete', 'execute', 'grant:read', 'grant:update', etc. created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), granted_by UUID REFERENCES users(uuid),
+    entity_id UUID NOT NULL,          -- Specific entity ID operation VARCHAR(32) NOT NULL,   -- 'read', 'update', 'delete', 'execute', 'grant:read', 'grant:update', etc. created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), UNIQUE(role_id, entity_type, entity_id, operation)
-    granted_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), expires_at TIMESTAMP WITH TIME ZONE,
-    UNIQUE(role_id, entity_type, entity_id, operation)
 );
 ```

 The resource_permissions table defines Operations that a Role can perform on specific Entities.
 This table grants permissions for entity_type and entity_id to a specific Role.
-Operations include both regular operations ('read', 'update', 'delete', 'execute') and grant operations ('grant:read', 'grant:update', 'grant:delete', 'grant:execute').
-A Role with regular permissions can perform operations only on that Entity.
-A Role with grant permissions can grant the corresponding regular permissions for that specific Entity to other Roles.
+A Role with the regular permissions and the grant permissions can perform operations only on that Entity.

 #### Migration from Existing Tables (Example: VFolder Invitation)